 You can see Turkish notes and coins in circulation at:

-IMPORTANT NOTICE: If you plan to use your credit/debit card in Turkey , please inform your bank on your intention before departure!
-Otherwise it is very possible that your bank will block your account/ card for security reasons when you try to use it abroad!
-Unblocking your card, when abroad, may cost you lots of phone calls and troubles!
+IMPORTANT NOTICE: If you plan to use your credit/debit card in Turkey, please inform your bank on your intention before departure!

 For more details please visit: www.ptt.gov.tr/?wapp=homePage_en

-Phone calls: While not as common as they used to be, possibly because of the widespread use of mobile phones which are virtually used by the whole population in the country,public pay phonescan still be found at the sides of central squares and major streets in towns and cities and around post offices (PTT), especially around their outer walls.
-With the phase-out of old magnetic cards, public phones now operate with chiptelekomcards which are available in 30, 60 or 120 units and can be obtained at post offices, newspaper and tobacco kiosks.
-(However emergency numbers can be called without card or anything from these phones.)
+Phone calls: While not as common as they used to be, possibly because of the widespread use of mobile phones, public pay phones can still be found at the sides of central squares and major streets in towns and cities and around post offices (PTT), especially around their outer walls.
+With the phase-out of old magnetic cards, public phones now operate with chip Telekom cards which are available in 30, 60 or 120 units and can be obtained at post offices, newspaper and tobacco kiosks.
+(However, emergency numbers can be called without card or anything from these phones.)

 Pre-paid mobile phone SIM cards can be purchased for approximately 20-50 TL.
 These can be purchased at the airport on arrival or from the many outlets in Istanbul and other large cities.
 Providers include Vodaphone.